Judges Guild: Historical products

-The most popular products were the original City-State maps & book, Tegel Manor and Judge's Shield, a foldout three-page heavy stock compilation of monsters and rules (that were, at the time, scattered across numerous TSR rulebooks) for quick reference; the term became standard for all subsequent similar products industry-wide.
+The most popular products were the original City-State maps and book, Tegel Manor and Judge's Shield, a foldout three-page heavy stock compilation of monsters and rules (that were, at the time, scattered across numerous TSR rulebooks) for quick reference; the term became standard for all subsequent similar products industry-wide.
 The company also produced licensed products for Advanced Dungeons & Dragons, Traveller, Chivalry & Sorcery, DragonQuest, Empire of the Petal Throne, Tunnels and Trolls, RuneQuest, Superhero 2044 and Villains and Vigilantes.
-Judges Guild also produced some generic supplements, as well as two RPG magazines, The Dungeoneer and Pegasus.
+Judges Guild also produced some generic supplements, as well as three RPG magazines, The Judges Guild Journal, The Dungeoneer and Pegasus.

 Return

 Judges Guild returned in 1999, selling revised copies of the City State of the Invincible Overlord, a reintroduction of Pegasus magazine that lasted two issues (#14 & #15), the Revised Treasury of Archaic Names, and an edited version of Dark Tower, in addition to classic original products; the company also produced products for the d20 System.

 In 2002, Necromancer Games, under license and in cooperation with Bledsaw and other original Judges Guild writers published revised editions of the City State of the Invincible Overlord, the Player's Guide to the Wilderlands, the Wilderlands of High Fantasy compilation boxed set and a revised edition of Caverns of Thracia, all for use with the d20 System.

 In 2006, Judges Guild announced that it licensed the Wilderlands of High Fantasy setting to James Mishler's Adventure Games Publishing, which would publish a variant campaign setting, the Wilderlands of High Adventure, as well as Wilderlands products compatible with the Necromancer Games edition, using the Castles & Crusades rules rather than the generic d20 System rules.

 Also in 2006 Judges Guild licensed Goodman Games and Eostros Games to publish revised editions of The Thieves of Fortress Badabaskor, Citadel of Fire and Dark Tower, updated for the d20 System.
 They were all released in 2007.

 Founder Bob Bledsaw died of cancer in 2008.
 The company was inherited by his son, Bob Bledsaw II.
 In 2011, Lost Man's Trail was published.
 This marked the first original product Judges Guild had produced in over 25 years.
-Lost Man's Trail was the last manuscript the elder Bob Bledsaw worked on before his passing.
+Lost Man's Trail was the last manuscript the elder Bob Bledsaw worked on before his death.

+In 2014 Judges Guild and Goodman Games partnered to release deluxe hardback editions of the original Judges Guild products, including accompanying pages from The Judges Guild Journal.